Newcastle Brown Ale: Move to Zoeterwoude Brewery, the Netherlands

 In 2017, Heineken moved some production from the John Smith's Brewery, Tadcaster, to the Zoeterwoude Brewery in the Netherlands.
 The company claimed this would allow for shorter order lead times and faster transportation to the U.S. and allow distributors to purchase by the pallet rather than the container.
 In 2019, the company started making a different version in America and ceased importing Brown Ale from Europe.
 Newcastle Brown Ale is still brewed in Tadcaster, Yorkshire, for the UK and some EU markets, and also in the Netherlands for the export market.
+Lagunitas Brewing Company (a Heineken subsidiary) produces a product named Newcastle Brown Ale for the US domestic market.
+The recipe for this variation has a noticeably different taste compared to the original.

 Production and distribution

 Newcastle Brown Ale is brewed with pale malt and crystal malt.
 It has a lower hopping rate than traditional English bitters.

 The beer is one of the United Kingdom's leading bottled ales and is in the top 20 highest-selling ales overall, selling around 100000 hL annually.
 At the time of brewing moving to Dunston in 2005, Newcastle Brown was being exported to 41 countries.
 At times, over half of the brewery's output is directed overseas to the U.S. In 2010, more than 640000 hL of the beer were sold in the United States, more than double the 2001 total.
-Newcastle Brown Ale is no longer available in the United States.
+Newcastle Brown Ale left the United States in 2019.
 A product labelled “Newcastle Brown Ale” is still sold but it is produced by Lagunitas Brewing Company and has little in common with the original product.
+The original product returned to the United States in 2025.

 In Canada and France (Brittany), the beer is available in short and tall bottles and in cans.
 The beer is also available in British-themed pubs as a draught beer in Australia and New Zealand, brewed in the UK and imported by World Brands Australia Pty Ltd. The UK-brewed bottled, kegs, and cans are widely available in Australian liquor outlets as part of their international range.
 It is also popular in Canada, available on draught at many British-themed pubs.